Over 50 Years of Experience

 Origins

-The center was officially established Jan.
+The Center was officially established Jan.
 19, 1970.
 Mary Soens-Platner ’71, a junior psychology student at the time, led the project with the help of psychology professor Davis Dirlam and art professor Charles Peterson.
 Mary wished to create an on-campus nursery school where developmental psychology students could work to broaden their laboratory experience.